-- The student's circumstance must involve an unusual or critical circumstance such as military deployment, TDY/ TAD, PCS, major surgery, natural disaster, family emergency, death in the immediate family, or job relocation. - The student must submit official documentation that substantiates the circumstance and indicates the dates that the student will be affected.
-Requests that are received without support documentation will not be considered.

-- The Special Needs Extension Request, located in the myWaldorf Student Portal, should be completed and submitted to Waldorf College.
-It must be postmarked within five days of the event. - The student must be able to complete the course within a maximum of 60 days from the course end date.
-If the unusual circumstance does not allow the completion of the course within a 60-day extension period, the student should contact students@ waldorf.edu and discuss withdrawing from the course.
+- The student's circumstance must involve an unusual or critical circumstance such as military deployment, temporary duty, temporary additional duty, permanent change of station, major surgery, natural disaster, family emergency, death in the immediate family, or job relocation. - The student must submit official documentation that substantiates the circumstance and indicates the dates that the student will be affected.
+Requests that are received without support documentation will not be considered. - The Incomplete for Special Circumstances Request form, located in the myWaldorf Student Portal, should be completed and submitted to Waldorf College.
+It must be dated within five (5) days of the student's ability to contact the College.
+The Dean of the College, based on individual student need, may grant exceptions for the form-filling deadline. - Unless the Military Deployment policy is applicable, the student must be able to complete the course within a maximum of 60 days from the course end date.
+If the unusual circumstance does not allow the completion of the course within a 60-day extension period, the student should contact Student Services at students@ waldorf.edu and discuss withdrawing from the course.
 However, the request to withdraw must be submitted prior to the original end date of the course.